 - 4 Enter the report settings as follows: - Name.
 Use this box to change the name of the report. - File Name.
 The name of the report file without the path.
 To browse for a report file, click the Browse button Maximum of 255 characters. - Template File Name.
-Consult CIMS Lab before using this option (see Contacting Technical Support on page 7-10). - Description.
+Consult CIMS Lab before using this option. - Description.
 Enter a description of the report.
 Maximum of 255 characters. - 5 Click OK when you are finished.